esling/esling.github.io/_pages/atiam-ml-10-data-complexity.md

 **Curse of dimensionality**

-One of the biggest challenges for solving machine learning problem is to estimate the underlying parameters to fit the model.
-Obviously, the larger the number of parameters becomes, the more difficult it is to estimate those parameters accurately from a limited number of training samples, a problem known as the ***curse of dimensionality***.
+One of the biggest challenges of machine learning is to estimate the model parameters for complex problems, where large number of parameters implies an increased difficulty in estimating those parameters accurately from a limited number of training samples, a problem known as the ***curse of dimensionality***.
 In order to avoid it, learning algorithms are often accompanied by ***dimensionality reduction*** techniques.
 Common approaches are projection-based, such as ***Principal Component Analysis (PCA)*** (unsupervised) or ***Linear Discriminant (LDA)*** (supervised).
 It shall be noted though that regularization in classification models such as Logistic Regression, Support Vector Machines, or Neural Networks is to be preferred over using dimensionality reduction to avoid overfitting.
 An alternative to these approaches is the ***feature selection***.
 In these, the goal is to reduce the feature space $$D = {x_1, x_2, x_n}$$ to a subset of features $$D - n$$ in order to improve both the *accuracy* and *computational performance* of the algorithms.
 The goal is to select a "sufficiently reduced" subset from the feature space $$D$$ "without significantly reducing" the performance of the classifier.
-In the process of choosing an "optimal" feature subset of size $$k$$, a ***criterion Function*** allows to assess the ***recognition rate*** of the classifier.

 **Model generalization and overfitting**

-Usually, fitting a model to the training data can be iterated up to a perfect score, but interestingly this usually will lead to a model that performs very poorly on unseen data.
-In these case, the model is said to **generalize poorly** because of **overfitting**.
-A simple intuition for this effect is that the model becomes *too specialized* for the training data, and might simply memorize the data we fed it and fails to make good predictions on future samples that it hasn't seen before.
-However, the goal of machine learning is to provide models that are good at predicting unseen data.
+Fitting a model to a training dataset can be iterated up to a perfect score, but interestingly this leads to a model that performs very poorly on unseen data.
+In these cases, the model is said to **generalize poorly** because of **overfitting**.
+A simple intuition for this effect is that the model becomes *too specialized* for the training data, and might simply memorize all training datapoints, while failing to make good predictions on test samples.
+However, the true goal is to find models that are good at predicting unseen data.
 Hence, we have to evaluate the predictive performance of our model mainly for

 1. Estimating the *generalization accuracy* (predictive performance of our model on unseen data).
 2. Increasing the predictive performance by selecting the best performing model from a given hypothesis space.